Marine Parkway–Gil Hodges Memorial Bridge: Later years

 The bridge saw 1.7 million vehicles in 1938, its first full year of operation.
 By 1940, the Marine Parkway Bridge had recorded 4 million crossings.
 Following the 1940 merger of the Marine Parkway Authority and Triborough Bridge and Tunnel Authority, the operation of the bridge fell to the latter.
 On the bridge's 20th anniversary, The Wave of Long Island noted that 80 million vehicles had crossed the bridge since opening.

-On April 4, 1978, the bridge was renamed for Gil Hodges, the former first baseman for the Brooklyn Dodgers.
+On April 4, 1978, the bridge connecting Brooklyn and Queens was renamed for Gil Hodges, the former championship-winning first baseman for the Brooklyn Dodgers who later won a World Series as the manager of the Queens-based New York Mets.
 It was believed to be the first bridge to be named for a major sports figure.

 From 1999 to 2001, the bridge received a renovation.
 The four lanes were widened by placing the pedestrian walkway on the outside of the superstructure.
 The existing steel-grated roadway deck on the lift span was replaced with a new steel grating.
 A Jersey barrier was also installed to separate opposing traffic flows.
 In addition, the elevators and electrical systems in the two towers were replaced, and new variable message signs and traffic control devices were installed on the bridge, approach roadways, and toll plaza.
 The walkway on the bridge was closed temporarily so the roadway could be widened.

 Part of the crash of American Airlines Flight 587 in 2001 was filmed from a tollbooth camera on this bridge.

 Description

-The Marine Parkway Bridge carries four motor traffic lanes, bicycle paths on the west side of the bridge, and a footpath on the western edge.
+The Marine Parkway Bridge carries four motor traffic lanes, and a footpath on the western edge.
 Originally, the bridge only had two lanes, or one in each direction.
 The entirety of the bridge, including approaches, is 4022 ft long.
 The main part of the Marine Parkway Bridge consists of three spans with an aggregate length of 1500 ft.
 The center span is 540 feet long, weighs 3,600 tons, and is located 55 ft above water level in the bridge's "closed" position.
 When the Marine Parkway Bridge is "open", the center span can be raised to a height of 140 ft to allow vessels to pass beneath the roadway.
 The bridge was raised 157 times in 2006.
 The curled tops of the towers were designed to give the bridge a whimsical aspect.